Taking proper care of baby teeth is essential

 Tooth decay is extremely common among young children and a surprisingly large proportion of them develop dental cavities even before they start school.
 The number of fillings in children is rapidly increasing.
 Yet, dental cavities are entirely preventable, experts state.

-The key for parents is to instil the habit of brushing and flossing in their children, dentists claim.
+The key for parents is to instill the habit of brushing and flossing in their children, dentists claim.
 If you teach children that good dental care matters, they will learn to properly look after their teeth for life.

 Most experts recommend that parents help with brushing until the child is between seven and nine years old, depending on how well they can manage on their own.
 Children younger than seven rarely brush properly and if they are left alone they are unlikely to clean their teeth effectively.
 Teach children to care for their teeth for long-term benefits.